Using Scrypted to Intergate Cameras Into Your Smart Home

 It’s pretty exciting to be able to get Ring and other camera brands working in HomeKit with all the video features such as secure recording, object detection, facial recognition, and configurable notifications.
 HomeKit provides good object detection options and more control over recording and notifications than many camera platforms.
 It’s not all good news, though.

 HomeKit also relies on the camera to tell it motion has been detected.
 HomeKit will then request the video stream and decide what to do with it.
 To maximize event detection, you’ll need to reduce any motion filtering features on the camera side to the minimum.
 This can result in getting a lot of spam recording and notifications in the Ring app, so it can be a bit of a journey finding a good balance between the two.
-Also keep in mind that Ring settings that limit motion detection, like Ring Modes, will impact when HomeKit is triggered.
+Also keep in mind that arm/disarm states that some camera systems use, like like Ring Modes, can impact when HomeKit is triggered as they can completely disable motion detection.

 More You Can Do With Scrypted